 - Clear and timely documented vision, goals and agreements.

 - Equity in relationships of stakeholders

-- Evaluation of hubs.45
+- Evaluation of hubs 46

 A Korumburra community hub planning group should be convened to discuss whether a community hub model is suitable for the Korumburra community and if so then how it should be established, funded and managed.
-This group should comprise community members, all potential tenants of the hub and hub owners.
-Consultation with key tenants of the proposed community hub should include development of governance structures, a memorandum of understanding between hub tenants and careful design to ensure the purpose of the building matches those of the tenants.
-Whilst also maintaining the identity and purpose for each key tenant.
-Council will undertake evaluation of the community hub with key tenants and the community.
+This group would comprise community members, all potential tenants of the hub and hub owners.
+Consultation with key tenants of the proposed community hub should include development of